 He started working monitoring systems and diving into J2E application containers, but it wasn't until his first contact with containers, orchestrators and cloud systems that he saw this as what he wanted to do for living: build stable platforms, help teams to fulfill their objectives and have fun learning about an endless and constantly changing world.
 He saw this as an opportunity to apply in work environments the two things he likes to do most: solve problems and help people.

 On a personal level, he is now focused on his two canine daughters: Kira and Zelda.
-Besides spending time with them and with his wife, he loves playing video games, boardgames, tabletop rpgs, 3d printing, watching tv shows and anime, traveling, cooking... basically he loves doing any hands-on project (the last of them being making natural soaps and gardening).
+Besides spending time with them, he loves playing video games, boardgames, tabletop rpgs, 3d printing, watching tv shows and anime, traveling, cooking... basically he loves doing any hands-on project (the last of them being making natural soaps and gardening).

 One of his favourite quotes: "I miss another 24h in my day"